-V. RELATED WORK
+5 RELATED WORK

-There are several other examples of low-power, highthroughput SIMD architectures like SODA [22] for signalprocessing but it, being a purely integer architecture, is unsuitable for this domain space.
-VTA [9] has a control processor with a vector of virtual processors, which are far more complex and power-consuming than the SIMD lanes of PEPSC.
-There are also high-throughput floating point architectures such as Merrimac [4], TRIPS [15] and RAW [18] but these are more focused on general-purpose computing and do not have the same power efficiency as PEPSC.
+There are several other examples of low power, highthroughput SIMD architectures like SODA [24] for signal processing but it, being a purely integer architecture, is unsuitable for this domain space.
+VTA [11] has a control processor with a vector of virtual processors, which are far more complex and power-consuming than the SIMD lanes of PEPSC.
+There are also high-throughput floating point architectures such as Merrimac [5], TRIPS [17], and RAW [20] but these are more focused on general-purpose computing and do not have the same power efficiency as PEPSC.
 The streaming buffers in Merrimac are a potential alternative to the memory system employed in this paper, but are less general than using a cache hierarchy.
-There has also been recent work on imageprocessing [8] and physics simulations [23], targeting domains traditionally addressed by commercial GPUs but these, too, do not address power to the extent that this work does.
-Parallax [23] is a heterogenous domain-specific architecture for real-time physics with coarse-grain and fine-grain cores coupled together to distribute the workload to achieve high performance.
+There has also been recent work on image processing [10] and physics simulations [25], targeting domains traditionally addressed by commercial GPUs but these, too, do not address power to the extent that this work does.
+ParallAX [25] is a heterogenous domain-specific architecture for real-time physics with coarse-grain and fine-grain cores coupled together to distribute the workload to achieve high performance.

 Some Cray systems use a "chained FPU" design.
 However, these are essentially just forwarding paths across different FUs.
 While this connectivity reduces register accesses, the FPU itself was not redesigned the way the PEPSC FPU is.
-In [24], the authors create a compound functional unit used to accelerate a variety of different applications but do not optimize the functional unit by removing overlapping hardware the way that this work's FPU chaining implementation does; further, it provides a solution that is more amenable for use as a coprocessor rather than a within-datapath FU.
+In [26], the Yehia et al. create a compound functional unit used to accelerate a variety of different applications but do not optimize the functional unit by removing overlapping hardware the way that this work's FPU chaining implementation does; further, it provides a solution that is more amenable for use as a coprocessor rather than a within datapath FU.
+Other works which arrange FPUs in 2D matrix like [9] have dedicated interconnect between FPUs.
+The overhead of such infrastructure is not feasible at the power/performance point that this work is interested in.

-An alternative technique to mitigate the serialization problem of modern GPUs was presented in [7].
+An alternative technique to mitigate the serialization problem of modern GPUs was presented in [8].
 This "dynamic warp formation" technique collects warps of SIMT threads in Nvidia GPUs that branch in the same direction.
 This technique is quite effective but is limited in that the relative position of a thread within a warp can never change in order to maintain program correctness.

-Hardware based stride prefetchers have been in existence for some time [3], [6].
-Even though the current trend in data prefetching [5] is to look for correlation in data accesses. we feel that a simple strategy is more effective for scientific applications which have more regular access patterns.
-Variation of degree has been studied by [17].
+Hardware-based stride prefetchers have been in existence for some time [4], [7].
+Even though the current trend in data prefetching [6] is to look for correlation in data accesses, we feel that a simple strategy is more effective for scientific applications which have more regular access patterns.
+Variation of degree has been studied by [19].
 They take periodic samples of various parameters of prefetching and change the aggressiveness of prefetching at the end of every sampling interval.
 Furthermore, they change the aggressiveness of the prefetcher in quanta, rather than reaching a general sweet spot.
 Increasing degree one at a time is more effective for scientific applications as the application execution times are quite high and the initial delay in ramping up the stride degree is only a small factor.
-In [17] they fix the aggressiveness of the prefetcher for a region which is effective for the SPECint benchmarks, whereas in the benchmarks that we have used, precise prefetching on a per-stream basis is possible because of the regularity in memory accesses.
-TAS [25] also increments the degree of prefetching but in that work interval state is computed from global time and on its basis the degree is increased in discrete preset quanta.
+In [19], they fix the aggressiveness of the prefetcher for a region which is effective for the SPECint benchmarks, whereas in the benchmarks that we have used, precise prefetching on a per-stream basis is possible because of the regularity in memory accesses.
+TAS [27] also increments the degree of prefetching but in that work interval state is computed from global time and on its basis the degree is increased in discrete preset quanta.